 - Tenure is not a destination or a goal - Its purpose is not job security, but the freedom that results from it In all lines of academic investigation it is of the utmost importance that the investigator should be absolutely free to follow the indications of truth wherever they may lead.
 Whatever may be the limitations which trammel inquiry elsewhere we believe the great state University of Wisconsin should ever encourage that continual and fearless sifting and winnowing by which alone the truth can be found.

-[Wikipedia/UW BOT, 1894] - Tenure is a privilege to be earned and respected, it is serious business for all - Orchestrating your life only for the sake of tenure defeats its purpose - Most of your career will be post-tenure, but defined by pre-tenure habits - Preparing a tenure dossier = Preparing good habits for the rest of your career - Almost all in your school will (should) want you to get tenure, use the help - There is life after being denied tenure (and often a pay raise!)
+[Wikipedia/UW BOT, 1894] - Orchestrating your life only for the sake of tenure defeats its purpose - Most of your career will be post-tenure, but defined by pre-tenure habits - Preparing a tenure dossier = Preparing good habits for rest of your career - Almost all in your school will (should) want you to get tenure, use the help - There is life after being denied tenure, or opting out of tenure (and often a pay raise!)